Jean-Henri Marlet

-Jean-Henri Marlet aka Jean Henry Marlet (18 November 1771, in Autun – 1847), was a French painter and engraver.
+Jean-Henri Marlet, aka Jean Henry Marlet (18 November 1771 – 1847), was a French painter and engraver.

+He was born in Autun.
 He was a student at l'Académie de Dijon, and after the Revolution in the studio of Baron Jean-Baptiste Regnault.
 He painted large tableaux depicting historic events and was one of the first artists to use lithography in France.
 His proofs were made in the studios of Lasteyrie or Engelmann, then printed by himself between 1822 and 1832.
 During the Bourbon Restoration his images were patriotic, with a vitality equal to that of Nicolas-Toussaint Charlet, Auguste Raffet or Carle Vernet.
 He was responsible for a series of 72 prints showing scenes in Paris.